mkoodun/PREDICTING-AIRLINE-CUSTOMER-BUYING-BEHAVIOUR/README.md

 ## Dataset

-The dataset is `customer_booking.csv`.
-It is from the British Airways data science job simulation.
+The dataset is `customer_booking.csv` from the British Airways Data Science job simulation on Forage.

 ## Methodology